-Have you noticed that your Windows PC suddenly slows down, and you went to the Task Manager to find that there is this process called .NET Runtime Optimization Service (Mscorsvw.exe) is causing high CPU usage in Windows 10 or Windows Server 2016 or 2012?
+Have you noticed that your Windows PC suddenly slows down, and you went to the Task Manager to find that there is this process called .NET Runtime Optimization Service (Mscorsvw.exe) is causing high CPU usage in Windows 11 or Windows 10?
 If so, this article will explain what this process is about and what you can do to fix the issue.

 What is .NET Runtime Optimization Service Mscorsvw.exe?

 .NET Runtime Optimization Service, also known as mscorsvw.exe, is a core component of Windows.
 It is a Windows service that pre-compiles .NET assembly files so that program made in .NET can launch faster.